jobovy/galpy-paper-figures/README.rst

 .. code-block:: none
    python figure24.py figure24.png

-This also takes a while to run, progress in going through the various DFs is printed by the code.
-This creates to files containing pickles of the asymmetric drift for all models and the Oort constants.
+This can also take a very long time to run, especially if the necessary DF corrections for the Dehnen and Shu DFs have not been calculated before; progress in going through the various DFs is printed.
+This code creates two files containing pickles of the asymmetric drift for all models and the Oort constants.
 See the code for more information.

 The remaining figures require so much computation time to run that it is not particularly interesting to exactly reproduce them.